 Overriding Digital-to-Analog Output Signals

-Each vader_digtop output can be individually controlled via writes to I2C-accessible registers.
+Each vader_digtop output can be individually controlled via writes to I2C -accessible registers.
 For dynamically changing outputs an override capability is provided via the TM_OVER0, TM_OVER1, TM_OVER2 and TM_OVER3 I2C registers.
 The override register field for each overridden signal consists of two bits, where the MSB enables the signal override and the LSB gives the forced value.